Build Automation Systems That Don't Break at 2 AM

 - Module 10-57 never run

+- No error message sent.
+No staging.
 The workflow just... stopped.
 Silently.

-Dan found out three days later when a client asked where their pdf was.
+Dan found out three days later when a client asked where their PDF was.

 Why Complex Automations Fail Harder